davidgatti/How-to-Deconstruct-Ping-with-C-and-NodeJS/C/README.md

 1. compile
 2. run the code
-3. delete the unecesary file
+3. delete the unnecessary file